conery/op-server/docs/modules.md

 # Modules

 The source code is in a folder named `app`.
-There are only two source files in the folder, one (`main.py`) for the FastAPI application and one for running (`optipass.py`) that provides an abstract interface for running OptiPass
+There are only two source files in the folder, one (`main.py`) for the FastAPI application and one (`optipass.py`) that provides an abstract interface for running OptiPass.

 ```
 app